ramonsuarez/ramonsuarez.github.io/content/post/the-world-is-blue-facebooks-social-network-do.md

 status: publish
 permalink: /the-world-is-blue-facebooks-social-network-do
 author: '@ramonsuarez'
-excerpt: 'World Map of Social Networks A brand new map of the world, showing the most popular social networks by country, according to Alexa &amp; Google Trends for Websites traffic data\* (December 2010).
+excerpt: 'World Map of Social Networks A brand new map of the world, showing the most popular social networks by country, according to Alexa & Google Trends for Websites traffic data\* (December 2010).
 I???ve decided to drop Many Eyes and redesign the map in o...'
 type: post
 id: 274
 categories:
 tag: []
 post_format: []
 ---
-> <div>### World Map of Social Networks
+> ### World Map of Social Networks
 >
-> A brand new map of the world, showing the most popular social networks by country, according to [Alexa](http://www.alexa.com/) &amp; [Google Trends for Websites](http://trends.google.com/websites) traffic data\* (December 2010).
+> A brand new map of the world, showing the most popular social networks by country, according to [Alexa](http://www.alexa.com/) & [Google Trends for Websites](http://trends.google.com/websites) traffic data\* (December 2010).
 > I???ve decided to drop Many Eyes and redesign the map in order to give each social network a fixed colour to ease comparability over time.
 Below you will find an updated version plus an infographic poster of all changes since June 2009.
 >
 > [![](http://www.vincos.it/wp-content/uploads/2010/12/WMSN1210-570.png "WMSN1210-570")](http://www.vincos.it/wp-content/uploads/2010/12/WMSN1210.png)